 We each feel confident in our morals and values.
 We each uphold the professional guidelines that apply to our jobs.
-Sometimes, however, we may be unsure what to do.
-Our Code of Responsibility and the Standards of Responsible Conduct can guide us through these unclear areas.
-They are tools to help us make the decisions that best serve our patients, customers and our organization.
+Sometimes, we might be unsure what to do.
+Our Code of Responsibility and the Standards of Responsible Conduct can quide us through these unclear areas.
+They are tools to help us make the decisions that best serve our patients and our organization.
 They also help us obey related laws and rules.

 Six principles guide our Corporate Responsibility Program.
-They are based in our Core Values and reaffirm that we will meet all ethical, professional and legal duties.
+They're based in our Core Values and reaffirm that we will meet all ethical, professional and legal duties.
 The Code of Responsibility outlines these six principles.
 Each principle leads to a series of Standards of Responsible Conduct.
 The Standards explain how we expect you to act to follow each principle.
 The Standards cover many situations.
 Please review them carefully.
 Refer to them when you have questions about proper business and professional conduct.

 Duty to Comply with the Standards of Responsible Conduct.
-The Standards of Responsible Conduct apply to all HSP associates and are mandatory.
-This includes the senior executives and finance officials.
+The Standards of Responsible Conduct apply to all Mercy Health associates and are mandatory.
+This includes the senior executives and finance officials covered by section 406 of the Sarbanes-Oxley Act of 2002.
 You must follow the Standards of Responsible Conduct that apply to you.
 It is the "right thing to do."
-We also require it as a condition of your continued work with HSP.
-Each of us is responsible to report to supervisors or to the Corporate Responsibility Department anything that appears to break the law or be in conflict with these Standards.
+We also require it as a condition of your continued work with Mercy Health.
+Each of us is responsible to report to supervisors or to the CRO anything that appears to break the law or be in conflict with these Standards.

-We take pride in doing what is expected, and frequently do more than expected in our work.
-We sometimes face difficult choices and in those cases, these Standards can help us make the right decision.
-Whatever the motive-pressure to cut corners "just once," or the demand to meet a budget or a tight deadline -there are no good reasons for not following the Standards of Responsible Conduct.
-Our managers and supervisors have two added duties within these Standards.
+We take pride in doing what is expected, and we frequently do more than expected in our ministry.
+But we sometimes face difficult choices.
+In those cases, these Standards can help us make the right decision.
+Whatever the motive-pressure to cut corners "just once," or the demand to meet a budget or a tight deadline-there are no good reasons for not following the Standards of Responsible Conduct.

+Our managers and supervisors have two added duties within the Standards.
 They must ensure (by training, teaching, leading and monitoring) that the people they supervise follow the Standards of Responsible Conduct.
-They must also resolve questions about applying the Standards before making a difficult decision.
+They must resolve questions about applying the Standards before making a difficult decision.

-As you read the Standards, keep in mind:
+As you read the standards, keep in mind:

-- When we use "HSP" or "our organization," we mean HealthSpan and each of our facilities and/or organizations. - When we use "associate," we mean anyone who works with HSP.
-This includes employees, board members, contractors doing business with HSP, volunteers and health care providers with privileges at any HSP facility.
-"You" means all associates. - The "Deputy Corporate Responsibility Officer" or "DCRO" is the HealthSpan Deputy Corporate Responsibility Officer.
-The "Corporate Responsibility Officer" or "CRO" is the Corporate Responsibility Officer.
-When we use "Legal Counsel", we mean General Counsel for HSP. - Because the Standards of Responsible Conduct relate to the laws and rules that govern health care, they will change when the law or rules change.
-HSP will communicate any changes as quickly as possible. - Neither the Code of Responsibility nor the Standards of Responsible Conduct create or give any added employment rights to associates or others. - HSP regions may add policies or standards above and beyond these Standards of Responsible Conduct, as needed. - Human Resources policies outline how employees may be disciplined for violating the Standards of Responsible Conduct.
+- When we use "Mercy Health" or "our organization," we mean the entire Mercy Health system and each of our markets and local health ministries, facilities and organizations. - When we use "associate," we mean anyone who works with Mercy Health.
+This includes employees, board members, contractors doing business with Mercy Health, volunteers and health care providers with privileges at any Mercy Health facility.
+"You" means all associates. - The "Corporate Responsibility Officer" (CRO) is the market Corporate Responsibility Officer or the Mercy Health Vice President and Chief Corporate Responsibility Officer.
+When we use "Legal Counsel," we mean the Market Legal Counsel for your organization or the Mercy Health General Counsel. - Because the Standards of Responsible Conduct relate to the laws and rules that govern health care, they will change when the law or rules change.
+Mercy Health will communicate any changes as quickly as possible. - Neither the Code of Responsibility nor the Standards of Responsible Conduct create or give any added employment rights to associates or others. - Mercy Health markets can add policies or standards above and beyond these Standards of Responsible Conduct as needed. - Human Resources policies outline how employees may be disciplined for violating the Standards of Responsible Conduct.
 Providers who violate these Standards may lose privileges.
 Contractors who violate them may have their contracts canceled.